 - Lead change through building coalitions with marginalized people that are based on mutuality and common cause

-The program is structured in a modified cohort model.
+The program is structured in a cohort model.
 One cohort a year will be admitted to begin in the fall term.
 Students can choose to take full or part-time study.
 Students taking full-time study take two didactic offerings, two seminars, and a practicum each semester.
-Students in full-time study can complete the post-master’s DNP-TCN curriculum in 20 months, including completion of the capstone project.
+Students in full-time study can complete the post-master’s DNP-TCN curriculum in 20 months, including completion of the DNP project.
 Students selecting part-time study take one didactic offering, one seminar and a practicum each semester.
-As a part-time student, completion of the program is expected to take 32 months, including completion of the capstone project.
+As a part-time student, completion of the program is expected to take 32 months, including completion of the DNP project.

-The DNP curriculum is organized into 33 semester credits comprised of didactic classes, experiential practica, and seminars, with a capstone project completing the degree.
+The DNP curriculum is organized into 33 semester credits comprised of didactic classes, experiential practica, and seminars, with a DNP project completing the degree.
 As a practice doctorate, the emphasis is on building leadership and practice skills in knowledge application among diverse population groups.
 The goal is to improve health and decrease health inequities that lead to unnecessary morbidity and mortality in communities.

 Practica are organized to give flexibility and individual choice to students to support their increasing independence and depth of practice experience at the doctoral level.
-Students select practicum experiences that are either structured immersions in a variety of cultural contexts led by nursing faculty or that are student initiated and individually directed experiences mentored by nursing faculty.
+Students select practicum experiences that are either structured immersions in a variety of cultural contexts led by nursing faculty or are student initiated and individually directed experiences mentored by nursing faculty.

 In a 15-week semester, practicum hours are computed as follows: